reload/deployotron/README.md

       ),
     );

+As demonstrated, you can add external commands to be run before (pre-) or after (post-) the individual actions.
+All the possible options is listed in `drush help deploy` and `drush deployotron-actions`.

 In addition to command line options you can add messages to be displayed to the deploying user by using the following keys:

  * `message`: Shown at confirmation and after deployment.
  * `confirm_message`: Shown at confirmation.